leptos-rs/leptos/docs/book/src/view/01_basic_component.md

 1. It takes a reactive [`Scope`](https://docs.rs/leptos/latest/leptos/struct.Scope.html)
    as its first argument.
 This `Scope` is our entrypoint into the reactive system.
    By convention, it’s usually named `cx`.
-2. You can include other arguments, which will be available as component “props.”
+2. You can include other arguments, which will be available as component “props”.
 3. Component functions return `impl IntoView`, which is an opaque type that includes anything you could return from a Leptos `view`.